Bi-Lipschitz Ansatz for Anti-Symmetric Functions: Experiments

 \section{Experiments}

-To experimentally evaluate the efficiency of our bi-Lipschitz continuous ansatz, we compare it against the Vandermonde determinant \eqref{eq:vandermonde} based approach from \cite{ye2024widetilde}, and a naive Multi-Layer-Perceptron (MLP) estimator which does not enforce antisymmetry.
-We use these different models to address a simple antisymmetric regression task; approximating the antisymmetric function $f(A) = \det{A}: \mathbb{R}^{n \times n} \rightarrow \RR$.
+To experimentally evaluate the efficiency of our bi-Lipschitz continuous ansatz, and the weighted frame ansatz, we compare them against the Vandermonde determinant \eqref{eq:vandermonde} based approach from \cite{ye2024widetilde} and a naive Multi-Layer-Perceptron (MLP) estimator which does not enforce antisymmetry.
+We use these different models to address a simple antisymmetric regression task: approximating the antisymmetric function $f(A) = \det{A}: \mathbb{R}^{n \times n} \rightarrow \RR$.
+The experiments code is available on GitHub \footnote{\url{https://github.com/Matt88Ac/blansatz}}.